takaneichinose/ti-3d-shapes/README.md

 ## Overview

-This is a 3D shape creation tool made in HTML, CSS, Javascript ([Typescript](https://www.typescriptlang.org/)).
+This is a 3D shape creation tool made in HTML, CSS, JavaScript ([TypeScript](https://www.typescriptlang.org/)).

 The elements are made in Web Components, so custom elements are used to implement this modelling tool.

-Using [Parcel](https://parceljs.org/) application bundler, The Typescript code is being compiled to a Javascript code.
+Using [Parcel](https://parceljs.org/) application bundler, The TypeScript code is being compiled to a JavaScript code.

 ## Usage